 Getting Around

-Given the sweeping size of the city, the quickest way to get around is via the vast Métro system (on a par with the London underground).
+Given the size of the city, the quickest way to get around is via the Métro system (on a par with the London underground).
 However, as many of the main tourist attractions are in the central arrondissements, it’s easy to stroll between sights whilst stopping to enjoy a little pavement café culture.

 Dining in Paris